Writing Poetry (Blended) 2021-2022

 How are seminars structured?

-Each weekly writing seminar runs for two hours.
+Each weekly online or face to face seminar runs for two hours.
 Seminars will include a mix of discussion of work you have written whilst on the course and the discussion of published texts, group work, tutor led feedback and taught sessions.